harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ###Free Form Interactions

 Free-form shapes are created by dragging a single closed shape.
-Free-form shapes that cross a fold are truncated^[See Chapter **>>TODO** for a description of the truncation process.], and a center fold is automatically added at the correct height.
-If a free-form shape does not cross a fold^[More formally, if a feature does not span a fold, as determined by the _featureSpansFold_ function described in section on page **>>TODO: REF**] it is considered a hole, and no folds are added.
+Free-form shapes that cross a fold are truncated^[See Chapter 3 section \ref{tool-implementation} on page \pageref{truncation} for a description of the truncation process.], and a center fold is automatically added at the correct height.
+If a free-form shape does not cross a fold^[More formally, if a feature does not span a fold, as determined by the _featureSpansFold_ function described in Chapter 3 section \ref{tool-implementation} on page \pageref{tool-implementation}.] it is considered a hole, and no folds are added.
 Initially, we considered having a separate tool for creating holes.
 However, through informal user tests we discovered that users intuitively understood that free-form shape that do not cross a fold will become holes — and therefore we were able to combine the two functions into a single tool.

 ###Polygon Interactions